 In the early 2000s, I was hired to speak about computer networking at IT conferences in two cities: Dubai in the United Arab Emirates (UAE) and Jeddah in Saudi Arabia.
 This was to be my first time in both countries.
 Before I left on the trip, I learned that both countries were majority Muslim, but the UAE was about 80 percent Muslim and progressive while, Saudi Arabia was virtually 100 percent Muslim and authoritarian.
 My experiences there confirmed this.

 Flying into Dubai was similar to flying into most other airports with the exception of the way most people dressed.
 It was clear that Dubai was catering to international tourism and business–airport signage and advertising was multilingual.
 An English-speaking woman politely asked to demonstrate a wireless device that I remember being some sort of PDA (personal digital assistant) with a first-generation web browser.
 It rendered my own website back in the States reasonably well and did so rather quickly.
 Apparently, bandwidth was plentiful here–and inexpensive based on the prices the woman quoted me.

 The conference was held at the same hotel that I stayed at.
 I realized just how progressive Dubai was when I rode the elevator with a provocatively-dressed young woman whom I assumed was a working girl.
-This was a 5-star hotel and I probably rode the elevator with more than one billionaire.
+This was a 5-star hotel and I probably rode the elevator with more than one billionaire during my stay.

 With the exception of many of the men wearing white thawbs (robes), the conference was like most others.
 My presentation was in English and most attendees didn't need to use the translation service that was available.